jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ##### `-R or --recording`
 Set server recording directory.
 By default, the Server will record when a session is active.

-**Note:** You will need to save recordings to a path _outside_ of the jamulus home Directory, or remove `ProtectHome=true` from your systemd unit file (but be aware that doing could be a security risk).
+**Note:** You will need to save recordings to a path _outside_ of the jamulus home directory, or remove `ProtectHome=true` from your systemd unit file, but be aware that doing could be a security risk.

 Recordings are per track in [Audacity](https://www.audacityteam.org/) `.lof` format and [REAPER](https://en.wikipedia.org/wiki/REAPER) `.rpp`.
 Open the respective files to listen to them in those applications.